harshadk99/deception-remote-mcp-server/README.md

 * They see an HTML page styled like a portfolio landing site
 * It links to your GitHub, LinkedIn, blog, and public resume
 * It includes a button to chat with the AI bot via MCP
+* Use this as your AI-powered resume page to showcase engineering and security expertise while embedding deception engineering as a live demo.

 🔗 Live example:
 [https://deception-remote-mcp-server.harshad-surfer.workers.dev/](https://deception-remote-mcp-server.harshad-surfer.workers.dev/)